 Ghar Dalam cave

-Ghar Dalam, also known as the Cave of Darkness is a prehistoric cave, 144 metres deep, located in the outskirts of Birzebbugia.
-It contains bone remains of animals such as; dwarf elephant, hippopotamus, deer and bear that became extinct during the last glacial maximum.
+Ghar Dalam, also known as the Cave of Darkness is a prehistoric cave, 144 meters deep, located in the outskirts of Birzebbugia.
+It contains bone remains of animals such as; dwarf elephants, hippopotamus, deer, and bear that became extinct during the last glacial maximum.
 The hippopotamus became extinct about 10,000 years ago, the deer species became extinct about 4,000 years ago, during the Chalcolithic (Eneolithic or Copper Age).
 Evidence of early human settlement dating back to 7,400 years ago was also discovered.

 This Neolithic subterranean structure dates to 4000 BC found in Paola.
 The Hal-Saflieni hypogeum is found on the UNESCO World Heritage list.
-The hypogeum is one of the best preserved prehistoric structure in the world.
-It is a three-level underground structure which was discovered accidentally, in 1902 by workers who were cutting cisterns for a housing development.
+The hypogeum is one of the best-preserved prehistoric structures in the world.
+It is a three-level underground structure that was discovered accidentally, in 1902 by workers who were cutting cisterns for housing development.
 The structure was first studied by Manuel Magri, who oversaw the excavations.
-In 1903, during the excavations, contents of the hypogeum included sculptures of females and over 7000 remains.
+In 1903, during the excavations, the contents of the hypogeum included sculptures of females and over 7000 remains.
 Manuel Magri’s report of the hypogeum was lost when he had died in Tunisia in 1907.
 Later, the study and understanding of this structure by Sir Themistocles Zammit.

 The hypogeum is a very complex maze.
 During excavation and research, scientists and archaeologists had to get through the maze carefully, as there are many subterranean vertical drops which are just one of the many traps found in the structure.
-As a labyrinth, it is also very easy to take the wrong turn and end up getting lost.
-The structure is also referred to the Temple of Death due to the amount of remains that were found on the third level.
+Like a labyrinth, it is also very easy to take the wrong turn and end up getting lost.
+The structure is also referred to as the Temple of Death due to the number of remains that were found on the third level.

 A study by a neuroscientist was done, to see the effects of 110Hz on a person from a medical perspective.
-The results showed that certain sounds effect regional parts of the brain.
+The results showed that certain sounds affect regional parts of the brain.
 Michael D. Mark, a neurophysiologist used an EEG machine to see how to 110Hz frequency would affect a person.
 A real-life record of what was happening in the test subject’s brain, while being exposed to different frequencies was made.
-The test subject mentioned that with the final frequency (110Hz) there was a feeling of an outer body experience.
-Scans of the subject’s brain showed that at the 110Hz frequency, the right side of the brain was the most active especially the parietal region which is responsible for touch, visual, spatial and expression, which explains the outer body experience felt.
+The test subject mentioned that with the final frequency (110Hz) there was a feeling of an out-of-body experience.
+Scans of the subject’s brain showed that at the 110Hz frequency, the right side of the brain was the most active especially the parietal region which is responsible for touch, visual, spatial, and expression, which explains the out-of-body experience felt.

 Ms. C. Lois Jessop